offsideAI/OffsideAgent/README.md

 # OffsideAgent
-OffsideAgent is an open source AGI agent for business process automation
+OffsideAgent is an open source AGI agent for business process automation and cybersecurity